Mathematics Major (B.S.)

 The mathematics major at Azusa Pacific University provides students with a strong foundation in the mathematics of continuous change (calculus and analysis), of pattern and symmetry (linear and abstract algebra), of space (geometry and topology), of chance (probability), and of data (statistics).
 The major focuses on depth of conceptual understanding, rigorous mathematical proof, and problem-solving strategies.
 While this major does treat applications of mathematics and includes courses in physics and computer science, the emphasis is on theory.
 Students who prefer a focus on applications are encouraged to choose the applied mathematics major.

 A student who majors in mathematics has the option of obtaining a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
-Both degrees have the same mathematics requirements, but the B.S. degree requires a minor in physics, chemistry, or computer science.
-(See these subject areas for requirements and course descriptions.)
-The mathematics program equips students to:
+Both degrees have the same mathematics requirements, but the B.S. degree requires a minor in physics, chemistry, or computer science (see these subject areas for requirements and course descriptions).

-- Employ logical reasoning and standard proof techniques to construct rigorous mathematical arguments.
+PLO 2: Employ logical reasoning and standard proof techniques to construct rigorous mathematical arguments

-- Articulate how Christian perspectives and the study of mathematics and its applications mutually inform and enhance each other.
+PLO 6: Articulate how Christian perspectives and the study of mathematics mutually inform and enhance each other

 The mathematics major prepares students to be quantitative experts in a variety of fields: secondary or university teaching, mathematical research (for business, government, or the academy), cryptography, finance and economics, statistics and data analysis, or operations research and management consulting.
 Mathematics is also an excellent major for quantitatively minded students who want to go into business (see the finance minor), medicine (see the premedical program) or law (see the prelaw minor).
 Math majors have some of the highest rates of acceptance to graduate schools in all three of these fields.